facebook/create-react-app/docusaurus/docs/supported-browsers-features.md

 ## Supported Browsers

 By default, the generated project supports all modern browsers.
-Support for Internet Explorer 9, 10, and 11 requires polyfills.
+Support for Internet Explorer 9, 10, & 11 requires polyfills.
 For a set of polyfills to support older browsers, use [react-app-polyfill](https://github.com/facebook/create-react-app/blob/master/packages/react-app-polyfill/README.md).

 ## Supported Language Features